All Episodes

 Cookie, you're working too hard.

-And they're nothing new there, so she's got to go to the outer reaches of the fringe.
+You know, all this can mean is that the drive-bys are getting too predictable and they're nothing new there, so she's got to go to the outer reaches of the fringe.

-Public access television show where?
+Public access, television show where?

 Public access.